 Having some memory loss is a natural part of aging.
 Beyond the everyday annoyance of forgetfulness, according to the National Institute on Aging, is a condition called mild cognitive impairment (MCI).
 Even this is a common condition and doesn’t necessarily indicate something more serious.
 But your loved one’s cognitive impairment is one key factor to weigh when deciding to move from assisted living to memory care.

 Not all cognitive impairment indicates dementia or Alzheimer’s disease.
 But when these conditions do arise, it may be time to consider memory care.
-Find out more about what cognitive impairment is common and easy to deal with, and what is a more serious indicator when it is time for memory care.
+Find out more about what cognitive impairment is common and easy to deal with, and what is a more serious indicator when it is the right time for memory care.

 What Is Common Memory Loss vs. Dementia?